 Salat is the most important one of all the rites given by God as it is an opportunity for us to make direct contact with Him several times a day at specific times.
 The importance of Salat is stated in many verses of the Quran but the gist is found in the following verses:

-[20:14] I am God; there is no other god beside Me.
-You shall worship Me alone, and observe the Contact Prayers to remember Me.
+[20:14] Indeed Me, I am God; there is no other god beside I. So, you (Moses) shall worship Me and shall observe the Contact Prayers for My remembrance.

-[29:45] You shall recite what is revealed to you of the scripture, and observe the Contact Prayers (Salat), for the Contact Prayers prohibit evil and vice.
+[29:45] You shall recite what is revealed to you of the scripture, and shall observe the Contact Prayer (Salat).
+Indeed, the Contact Prayer prohibits from the vice and the evil deeds.
 But the remembrance of God (through Salat) is the most important objective.
 God knows everything you do.

 We are blessed to have both literary (logical) and mathematical proofs of the method of observing Salat along with what we must recite during Salat.
 Now it is our responsibility to reflect on each and every word that we recite to observe Salat so it must be observed being reverent to God as required by Him to be responded by Him as the Salat is the primary source of nourishment of our souls.
 Hence, the Salat must be observed as designed by God what He has taught us through His prophet Ibrahim who also implored Him to teach us these rites of region so we can fulfill our obligations as designed and given.